 “In my practice I see people who spend their life worrying about the big health problems (as they should) and yet with most people it is arthritis and wear and tear that eventually affect their enjoyment and quality of life.
 Wearing out your joints it the biggest threat to a good quality of life,” says Jasek.

 • A proven program to change spinal alignment to minimize wear and tear.

 • A 10-minute home exercise program based on yoga poses and modern rehab – the best of old and new techniques.

 • The science behind what nutritional products work.

 • The one small muscle group that can give you a more upright youthful posture.

 Please join us at either location for what will be a very interesting and informative evening.

-The meetings will begin with a short welcoming address from our Chapter President Tom Carrothers.
-Tom will also provide a brief update on your CARP Halton Chapter and CARP National activities.
+Both meetings will begin with a short welcoming address from our Chapter President Tom Carrothers.
+Tom will also provide a brief update on your CARP Halton Chapter activities.